Feeling the fire of SNF PPS rule

 Most changes that impact payment, practice and performance require a status evaluation of the current situation before changes are made.
 This is essential for each facility so that changes can be planned and honest performance evaluations can create the base for compliance and planning.

 Believe me; the facilities will need it all.
 This is a big change for payment and process and, for some departments, a change in basic rules.
-It all began with the implementation of MDS 3.0 last October and the transmission of all assessment and payment data into the same server.
+It all began with the implementation of MDS 3.0 last year and the transmission of all assessment and payment data into the same server.
 A new RAI Manual was created and released beforehand containing fundamental changes in the definitions and the assessment process as well as rich care planning formats with data tracking to audit and evaluate the planning and documentation process of care delivery.
 Many teams were not prepared for these changes and have not adjusted their process.
-Payment went up with the changes to RUGs-IV and many teams did not focus on documentation and outcomes even though the Centers for Medicare & Medicaid Services (CMS) was getting all of its data and billing files to review and compare.
+Payment went up with the changes to RUG-IV and many teams did not focus on documentation and outcomes even though the Centers for Medicare & Medicaid Services (CMS) was getting all of its data and billing files to review and compare.